 What if our retros are unstructured — freeform text, no categories?

 Default every item to neutral sentiment and lean on the embedding layer to discover structure.
 You lose the sentiment signal, which weakens impact scoring, but clustering still works on semantic similarity alone.
 With 15+ freeform retros, run a one-time LLM pass to retroactively classify each item as positive, negative, or action-oriented.
-A few-shot prompt — "Classify this retro item as positive, negative, or action-oriented" with 3–5 examples — clears 90% accuracy on typical engineering retro text and recovers most of the sentiment signal.
+A few-shot prompt — 'Classify this retro item as positive, negative, or action-oriented' with 3–5 examples — clears 90% accuracy on typical engineering retro text and recovers most of the sentiment signal.